 Renting Floor Cleaning Equipment

-Renting a floor scrubber is the most flexible way to go; it is often also the most expensive way to go.
-You can rent by the day, week, or month and when you no longer need your rental machine, send it back.
-Scrubber rental prices get better if you are willing to commit to longer periods of time.
-The best part is that your costs are typically fixed.
-All maintenance including PMs, brushes, and squeegees are general included.
+Renting a floor scrubber is the most flexible way to go, and it is a great solution for a deep spring cleaning or when your in-house machine is down for repair.
+You can rent by the day, week, or month, and when you no longer need your machine then send it back.
+Floor scrubber and sweeper rental prices get better if you are willing to commit to longer periods of time, but it can often also be the most expensive way to go.
+The good news is that your costs are typically fixed.
+When you rent from a reputable floor cleaning company like FCE, all maintenance including PMs, brushes, and squeegees are included.

 Leasing A Floor Scrubber or Sweeper